pedramjlo/supermarket-analysis-1/README.md

     - cash back
     - birthday specials & free gifts
     - special member-only products
     - membership types; VIP, silver, and bronze.
-The Better the type, the better the bonuses
+The Better the type, the better the bonuses and more regular discounts

 - offer family friendly perks.
-    - Free kids' snacks
+    - free kids' snacks
+    - discount on baby shower items